The Quote by Friedrich Hayek on Liberty:

 Tired of the antics of crying leftists that would never understand what Hayek was saying in this quotation?
 Then sit back and relax while sipping delicious leftist tears with this awesome mug I designed!
 Buy it here: https://teespring.com/delicious-leftist-tears-mug

-As you can read in Patrick J. Deneen’s Why Liberalism Failed and this quote by Friedrich Hayek on liberty, liberty isn’t a one-sided affair.
+As you can read in Patrick J. Deneen’s Why Liberalism Failed and this quote by Friedrich Hayek on liberty and responsibility, liberty isn’t a one-sided affair.
 You don’t just do whatever you want without any consequences.
 Instead, as life confirms, there are consequences for actions; the natural other side of liberty.

 That’s what makes freedom work.
 If people use their freedom responsibly and make something of their lives like the titans of industry in The Republic for which It Stands, then the natural result is praise; others respect their actions and respect that they used their freedom wisely.

 If, however, the opposite is the case and people don’t use their freedom and fritter away their lives on the pursuit of pleasure or sloth, then society is right to condemn them; sloth and gluttony are two of the seven deadly sins after all.
 In short, a free society can’t function if its citizens don’t treat freedom responsibly.
 That’s the point of this quote by Friedrich Hayek on liberty and responsibility and it’s what Americans should keep in mind, especially now that it is increasingly obvious that Americans are willing to fritter their lives away in pursuit of pleasure.